Review | Tom Sietsema’s 7 favorite places to eat right now

 Why Ballston?
 “It’s always about the neighborhood,” says chef-partner Kyle Bailey.
 The combination of corner location and foot traffic makes for “a cool spot.”
 The interior — picture lots of white subway tile, an upturned boat dangling from the ceiling, roomy sea foam-colored booths and an antique harpoon over the semi-visible kitchen — almost begs you to order a bowl of chive-speckled clam chowder — lightly creamy but thick with tender clams and potatoes — and some stuffies whose lemony sausage-and-baked-clam filling would benefit from a crisper surface.

-Hired from Boston, Chile native Matt Singer has personalized the menu with dishes including lightly torched mackerel crudo, splashed with ponzu sauce and garnished with Lilliputian onion rings, and house-made tagliatelle dressed with butter-poached squid.
-The entree rocks with the help of a red pepper cream sauce and crunch from bread crumbs and crushed hazelnuts seasoned with paprika and saffron.
+Hired from Boston, Chile native Matt Singer has personalized the menu with dishes including lightly torched mackerel crudo, splashed with ponzu sauce and garnished with Lilliputian onion rings, and housemade tagliatelle dressed with butter-poached squid.
+The entree rocks with the help of a red pepper cream sauce and crunch from breadcrumbs and crushed hazelnuts seasoned with paprika and saffron.
 Singer also heaps golden fried scallops on a split buttered bun.
 So sweet!

 Salt Line’s terrific roast beef sandwich acknowledges the many sources for such on the North Shore of Massachusetts.
 The version here is built from rosy shaved meat, American cheese, horseradish-spiked mayonnaise and a toasted onion roll.
 The beast, also zingy with barbecue sauce, comes with a choice of a salad or fries.
 Let your bad angel prevail; the hand-cut, twice-fried potatoes are terrific.